 How often do you think about your HVAC system?
-For most homeowners, it’s only a blip on the radar until it gives out, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for a costly repair.
+For most homeowners in Albany, it’s only a blip on the radar until it gives out, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for a costly repair.

 1. Your utility bills are increasing